MWSE/MWSE/docs/source/guides/logging.md

 - Change log level via MCM
 - Log messages can be color coded according to log level (via MWSE MCM)
 - Optional setting to print messages to a separate log file
+- Optional setting to print messages to the in-game console

 ## Log Levels